jbufu/redistest/README.md

 executes and times Redistest.testSize "getChannelMessages" operations, using:

-- **legacy DAO**: the actual BackplaneMessageDAO.getMessagesByChannel from the 2012.46_RC7 jar performs sorting (which the other tests do not do)
+- **legacy DAO**: the actual BackplaneMessageDAO.getMessagesByChannel from the 2012.46_RC7 jar;
+  this performs sorting (which the other tests do not do)

 - **JavaSerialized**: reads the java serialized messages